 This Compensation discussion and analysis describes the material elements of our compensation program for named executive officers.
 The Compensation Committee of the Board of Directors (the "Committee") oversees the design and administration of our executive compensation programs.
-The Committee is comprised of three independent directors: Gérard Laviec (Chair), W. William Coon, Jr. and Robert Morris.
+The Committee is comprised of four independent directors: Gérard Laviec (Chair), W. William Coon, Jr., Hans Joerg Hunziker and Robert T. Morris.
 The Committee meets formally twice per year, and more often if needed.
 Each meeting includes an executive session, with no member of management present.
 The Committee's charter is available on the Company's web site (www.willislease.com).

 The Committee retains compensation consultants from time to time to evaluate executive compensation levels and advise on specific programs; the consultants report directly to the Committee.
-In late 2006, the Committee retained Smith Consulting to advise on various compensation issues.
+For the past two years, the Committee has retained Smith Consulting to advise on various compensation issues.
 Smith Consulting has no other contract or business relationship with Willis Lease.

 None of our executive officers currently serves on the Committee.
-None of our executive officers is, or was during 2007, serving as a director of or member of the compensation committee of another entity, one of whose executive officers serves, or served, as a director of or on our Committee.
+None of our executive officers is, or was during 2008, serving as a director of or member of the compensation committee of another entity, one of whose executive officers serves, or served, as a director of or on our Committee.